Administration

 How can I edit the details of catalog object types?

-If you are an Administrator and open the Administration menu item in the left menu bar, you will see a collection of predefined tiles.
-If you click on the Catalog tile, you have the option to edit catalog object types.
+If you have the Administrator user role and open the Administration menu item in the left menu bar, a collection of predefined tiles will be displayed.
+Click on the Catalog tile to edit catalog object types.

 Once you have clicked on the tile, you will be directed to the details page by default, where all object types are listed in alphabetical order according to the browser language.
 Each entry in the list shows the name and symbol of the object type.